ameslady/tiny-app/README.md

 # To-Do

-* Update res.status errors to redirect to an error template
+Core:
 * Use cookie.session for registration/login functionality (better security)
 * use bycrypt for password security

+Stretch:

+* Method Override
+* Analytics

+Final tid bits:
+* Review all requirements and thoroughly test application
+* Update res.status errors to redirect to an error page template w/ header
-* move functions into helpers file and import
+* Move functions into helpers file and import
+* Ensure comments are descriptive and not redundant
+* Refactor code
-* make tinyapp pretty
+* Make tinyapp's front-end pretty

 # Questions